What Is A Stock Exchange?

 1. New York Stock Exchange – NYSE

-The NYSE is far and away the largest stock exchange on the planet. a nd with over 2,400 companies listed on its board.
+The NYSE is far and away the largest stock exchange on the planet. a market capitalization of over US$30 trillion and with over 2,400 companies listed on its board.
 NYSE is like High Street in London or the Avenue des Champs Elysées in Paris.
 It’s the place to be when you’re a large company looking to be listed on a stock exchange.
-In order to be listed on the NYSE, you need to meet certain requirements, like having a share price greater than $4 and a market cap of at least $40 million. a
+In order to be listed on the NYSE, you need to meet certain requirements, like having a share price greater than $4 and a market cap of at least $40 million.

 The NASDAQ (National Association of Securities Dealers Automated Quotations) is the second-largest stock market in the world in terms of market capitalization, and like the previous one, it is located in New York, in the iconic Times Square.
-Home to approximately 3,900 companies, NASDAQ-listed companies have a .
+Home to approximately 3,900 companies, NASDAQ-listed companies have a combined market capitalization of nearly US$12 trillion.
 When the NASDAQ opened, it was the world’s first electronic stock market – where buyers and sellers are connected by computers.

 3. London Stock Exchange (LSE)